-Now let's look here, let's come to 1-Samuel, the fourth chapter, and let's see something very instructive and corrective-because God will let you do your way and seemingly enforce your will upon Him, or add your way to His instructions.
-And He'll let you get away with it for a while.
+Now let's look at 1-Sam.
+4, and let's see something very instructive and corrective-because God will let you do your way and seemingly enforce your will upon Him, or add your way to His instructions.
+He'll let you get away with it for a while.
 He'll give you a space of repentance.
-And if the space of repentance doesn't work, then you've got enough rope to hang vourself.
-Now let's see that in operation, 1-Samuel, the fourth chapter.
-And this is important for us to understand because when we attain to the first resurrection and are in the Kingdom of God, and we are going to be ruling and reigning with Christ-in whatever capacity it may be-those people are still going to have free choice, but they are going to be given a different nature to begin with -more like the nature Adam and Eve had before they sinned.
+If the space of repentance doesn't work, then you've got enough rope to hang yourself.

+Now let's see that in operation.
+This is important for us to understand, because when we attain to the first resurrection and are in the Kingdom of God, we are going to be ruling and reigning with Christ in whatever capacity it may be.
+Those people are still going to have free choice, but they are going to be given a different nature to begin with, more like the nature Adam and Eve had before they sinned.
 Not quite like that, but more like that.
-Less like the great hostility that we have today.
+Less like the great hostility that we have today!
 We'll see that a little later.

 But what we need to do is look at this: Every form of human government will fail!
+Whether it is

+- the judgeship

+- the kingship

+- by tribal council

+- in today's world in America

+- the federal government

-Whether it is the judgeship; whether it is the kingship; whether it is by tribal council; whether it by, in today's world in America, whether it's the federal government, the state government or the local government or the smallest level of governing.
-It will all fail because of the evil of human nature.
-And it's especially evident here with what happened.
+- the state government

+- the local government

+- the smallest level of governing

+It will all fail because of the evil of human nature!
+It's especially evident here with what happened.

 1-Samuel 4:1: "And the word of Samuel was revealed to all Israel.
 And Israel went out against the Philistines to battle and pitched beside Ebenezer.
 And the Philistines pitched in Aphek.
 And the Philistines put themselves in order... [that is in 'battle order'] ...against Israel.
 And when the battle commenced Israel was beaten before the Philistines.
 And they killed about four thousand men of the army in the field.
-And when the people had come to the camp, the elders of Israel said...
-[Now, here's the council gone wrong.] ...
+And when the people had come to the camp, the elders of Israel said... [here's the council gone wrong] ...
 'Why has the LORD beaten us today before the Philistines?'..." (vs 1-3).

-And they came up with the wrong answer.
+They came up with the wrong answer.
 Let's read what the answer is.
 God expected something before they did this action, because this action constitutes additional sin because they didn't repent and return to God so that God would fight this battle for them.
 They went out to do their own will.
 They came back and asked the elders, 'Why did this happen?'